Hurricane Roslyn grows into Category 4 storm as it nears Mexico's coast

 Hurricane Roslyn grew into a major Category 4 storm on Saturday as it headed for a collision with Mexico's Pacific coast, likely north of the resort of Puerto Vallarta.

-The U.S. National Hurricane Center (NHC) said Roslyn's maximum sustained winds stood at 130 mph early Saturday evening.
+The U.S. National Hurricane Center (NHC) said Roslyn's maximum sustained winds stood at 130 mph as of late Saturday night.

-The forecast called for Roslyn to begin shifting to a northeast movement, putting it on path that could take it close to Cabo Corrientes and the Puerto Vallarta region late Saturday, before making landfall in Nayarit state early Sunday.
+The forecast put Roslyn on a path that could take it close to Cabo Corrientes and the Puerto Vallarta region during the night before making landfall in Nayarit state on Sunday.

 Hurricane Orlene made landfall Oct.
 3 a little farther north in roughly the same region, about 45 miles southeast of the resort of Mazatlan.